 In Michigan, under a fairly broad range of circumstances, you can have your criminal record wiped clean by having your conviction set aside by the court.
 MCL 780.621 is the Michigan law pertaining to the expungement process.
 However, the process is not simple and requires a number of steps before it can be accomplished.
-The West Michigan Defense Team can help you correctly file the necessary documents to remove certain criminal offenses from your record.
+When you contact the West Michigan Defense Team, our attorneys can help you correctly file the necessary documents to remove certain criminal offenses from your record.

-At the hearing you will need to be present to testify as to why it is important that your conviction be set aside.
-The most common reason people hire The West Michigan Defense Team to have convictions set aside is because they are having a difficult time obtaining employment with a conviction on their record.
-Your attorney, the prosecuting attorney and the judge can ask questions of you at the hearing and, if successful, the judge will order the conviction set aside and all public record of it removed from the Law Enforcement Information Network (“LEIN”), the Michigan State Police Internet Criminal History Access Tool (“ICHAT”) and the local court system.
+At the hearing, you will need to be present to testify as to why it is important that your conviction be set aside.
+The most common reason our clients cite is difficulty obtaining employment with a conviction on their record.
+Your attorney, the prosecuting attorney and the judge can ask questions of you at the hearing and, if successful, the judge will order the conviction set aside and all public records of it removed from the Law Enforcement Information Network (“LEIN”), the Michigan State Police Internet Criminal History Access Tool (“ICHAT”) and the local court system.

 Discuss Your Options With Us During A Free Consultation